craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Bolts
 #### Light Crossbow
-Light Crossbows are stable platforms that use pullies to store tension and launch their bolts.
-Light Crossbows are less heavy, but less powerful than the Heavy alternative.
+Light Crossbows are stable platforms used to store tension and fire metal bolts.
+Light Crossbows are less heavy, but less powerful than a Heavy alternative.

 Light Crossbows deal 2d4 piercing damage.
 Light Crossbows are *quick*, *two-handed*, *ammunition (1)*, and *ranged (45/180)*.
 Once per rest, you may use this weapon's special ability;

 #### Hand Crossbow
-Hand Crossbows are small, stable platforms that use pullies to store tension and launch their bolts.
-Hand Crossbows are the smallest, and therefore weakest, form of Crossbow.
+Hand Crossbows are small, stable platforms used to store tension and fire metal bolts.
+Hand Crossbows are the smallest, and weakest, form of Crossbow.

 Hand Crossbows deal 1d6 piercing damage.
 Hand Crossbows are *quick*, *ammunition (1)*, and *ranged (30/120)*.
 Once per rest, you may use this weapon's special ability;